sadielbartholomew/creative-matplotlib/julio-le-parc-replications/README.md

 # Julio Le Parc Replications

-### Replication of selected artworks by Julio Le Parc
+### Replication of, and variations on, selected artworks by Julio Le Parc

 #### Created by Sadie Bartholomew, 2020+